AMPSSIE/ampssie.github.io/docs/docs/formulation.md

 Large deformation mechanics
 ---------------------------

 In large deformation analysis the deformation gradient provides the fundamental link between the original and the deformed states of a body.
 For elasto-plasticity this deformation gradient can be multiplicatively decomposed into elastic and plastic components.
-In AMPLE, this multiplicative decomposition is combined with a linear relationship between elastic logarithmic (or Henky) strains and Kirchhoff stress.
+In AMPLE, this multiplicative decomposition is combined with a linear relationship between elastic logarithmic (or Hencky) strains and Kirchhoff stress.
 This allows any small strain constitutive model to be included within the code without modification.

 Constitutive model
 ------------------